-Reception, Year 1 & 2 – change every week (1 at level, 1 above, 1 free choice)
+Year 2 – change every week (1 at level, 1 above, 1 free choice)

 Year 3 & 4 – change every week (1 at level, 1 free choice)

-Year 5 & 6 - change independently as and when they finish their book.
+Year 5 & 6 - change independently as and when they finish their book

 Each child will produce one piece of extensive high quality writing and one shorter piece each half term.
 The writing activities are related to quality texts and stimuli or the cross curricular topic to give the writing purpose and context.
 The main genres are narrative, poetry, reports, letters and persuasive arguments.